Skip to main content

 • Treat script/link add/remove changes as structural changes that may require restart.

-• Pick the surface by user interaction model first, then implement it as a thin HTML page entrypoint.
+• Choose the surface by user interaction model first, then implement it as a thin HTML page entrypoint.

 • Keep surface-specific state in storage or background coordination instead of assuming the UI page always stays mounted.